Aug. 12: Savard announces retirement from Canadiens

 THIS DATE IN HISTORY: Aug.
 12

-1981: Defenseman Serge Savard, one of the keys to the Montreal Canadiens' dynasty in the late 1970s, says he's "done with hockey" and announces his retirement.
+1981: Serge Savard, a defenseman who was one of the keys to the Montreal Canadiens' dynasty in the late 1970s, says he's "done with hockey" and announces his retirement.
 "This is the most difficult decision of my life," the 35-year-old says after playing on seven Stanley Cup winners with Montreal and earning the Conn Smythe Trophy as playoff MVP in 1969.

 However, Savard soon changes his mind.
-Former Montreal teammate John Ferguson, now the general manager of the Winnipeg Jets, acquires Savard's playing rights and persuades him to take an on-ice leadership role with the third-year NHL franchise.
+Former Montreal teammate John Ferguson, now the general manager of the Winnipeg Jets, acquires Savard's playing rights and persuades him to take an on-ice leadership role with the third-year NHL team.
 Savard helps steady a young defense, and the Jets improve by 48 points in 1981-82.
-They qualify for the playoffs in each of Savard's two seasons with the Jets before he retires for good in 1983 and rejoins the Canadiens as GM.
+They qualify for the Stanley Cup Playoffs in each of Savard's two seasons with the Jets before he retires for good in 1983 and rejoins the Canadiens as GM.

 Savard is inducted into the Hockey Hall of Fame in 1986.